 is the maximum number of space-time

+NOTE—EHT PHY does not support STBC.
+The terms “space-time stream” and “spatial stream” are equivalent in EHT.(#11829)

 The encoding of the Tx NSTS Extension subfield in (#12243)the EHT OM Control subfield combined with the Tx NSTS subfield in the OM Control subfield is described in Table 9-33c (The encoding of the Tx NSTS Extension subfield in the EHT OM Control subfield combined with the Tx NSTS subfield in the OM Con- trol subfield(#12243)).